Special thanks to Parblo for making this review possible by sending over a review unit.

 - Matte screen affects the sharpness slightly

 - Cursor can jump around when pen is held close at 1cm.
+This is a particular problem with my review unit.

 The Parblo Coast16 is currently available for pre-order at Parblo online